-AerCap Partners I. In June 2008, AerCap Partners I Holding Limited, or AerCap Partners I, a 50% joint venture entered into between us and Deucalion Aviation Funds, acquired a portfolio of 19 aircraft from TUI Travel.
+AerCap Partners I. In June 2008, AerCap Partners I Holding Limited, ("AerCap Partners I"), a 50% joint venture entered into between us and Deucalion Aviation Funds, acquired a portfolio of 19 aircraft from TUI Travel.
 The aircraft acquired were leased back to TUI Travel for varying terms.
-As of December 31, 2012, six Boeing 757-200 aircraft have been sold, and 11 Boeing 737-800 and two Boeing 767-300ER remain in the portfolio.
+As of December 31, 2013, six Boeing 757-200 aircraft have been sold, and 11 Boeing 737-800 and two Boeing 767-300ER remain in the portfolio.
 The aircraft portfolio was financed through a \$425.7 million senior debt facility and \$125.6 million of subordinated debt consisting of \$62.8 million from us and \$62.8 million from our joint venture partner.
-On the applicable maturity date under the senior debt facility, which for the first tranche is April 2015 and for the second tranche was April 2012, or, if earlier, in case of an AerCap insolvency, if the joint venture partners do not make additional subordinated capital available to the joint venture, AerCap can be required to purchase the aircraft from the joint venture for a price equal to the outstanding senior debt facility balance plus certain expenses and taxes related to the purchase.
-We have also entered into agreements to provide management and marketing services to AerCap Partners I.
+On the applicable maturity date under the senior debt facility, which for the first tranche is April 2015 and for the second tranche was April 2012, or, if earlier, in case of an AerCap insolvency, if the joint venture partners do not make additional subordinated capital available to the joint venture.
+AerCap can be required to purchase the aircraft from the joint venture for a price equal to the outstanding senior debt facility balance plus certain expenses and taxes related to the purchase.
+We have also entered into agreements to provide management and marketing services to AerCap Partners I. At December 31, 2013, AerCap Partners I had \$163.9 outstanding under its senior debt facility

-The second tranche of senior debt was refinanced in April 2012, and as part of the refinancing, AerCap Partners 767 Limited, or AerCap Partners 767, was incorporated.
+The second tranche of senior debt was refinanced in April 2012, and as part of the refinancing, AerCap Partners 767 Limited ("AerCap Partners 767") was incorporated.
 AerCap Partners 767 acquired two Boeing 767 aircraft with leases attached (from AerCap Partners I) which were financed through a \$36.0 million senior debt facility and \$30.9 million of subordinated debt consisting of \$15.45 million from us and \$15.45 million from our joint venture partner. \$30.9 million of AerCap Partners I's subordinated debt was redeemed upon sale of the two Boeing 767 aircraft to AerCap Partners Boeing 767.

-We have determined that AerCap Partners I and AerCap Partners 767 are special purpose entities for which we exercise control.
+We have determined that AerCap Partners I and AerCap Partners 767 are special purpose entities in which we do have control and we are the primary beneficiary.
 As such, we have consolidated AerCap Partners I's and AerCap Partners 767's financial results in our consolidated financial statements.

 Joint ventures with Waha.
-In 2010, we entered into two joint ventures with Waha, with us owning 50% in AerLift Leasing Jet Ltd. ("AerLift Jet") and 40% in AerLift Leasing Ltd. ("AerLift").
-AerLift Jet owned four CRJ aircraft, and AerLift owned nine aircraft as of December 31, 2012.
+In 2010, we entered into two joint ventures with Waha Capital PJSC ("Waha"), with us owning 50% in AerLift Leasing Jet Ltd. ("AerLift Jet") and 40% in AerLift Leasing Ltd. ("AerLift").
+AerLift Jet owned four CRJ aircraft, and AerLift owned eight aircraft as of December 31, 2013.
 We have determined that the joint ventures are special purpose entities.
-For AerLift Jet we exercise control.
+For AerLift Jet we do have control and we are the primary beneficiary.
 As such, we consolidate the financial results of AerLift Jet in our consolidated financial statements.
-For AerLift we do not exercise control.
-As such, we do not consolidate the financial results of AerLift in our consolidated financial statements.
+For AerLift we do not have control and we are not the primary beneficiary and accordingly, we account for our investment in AerLift at net asset value.

 Other joint ventures.
 In 2010, we entered into two 50% joint ventures with two separate joint venture partners.
 The two joint ventures collectively owned six aircraft, consisting of three A330 and three A320 aircraft.
-On June 1, 2011 we sold our 50% interest in three A330 aircraft that had been part of a joint venture.
-We have determined that the remaining joint venture is special purpose entity for which we exercise control.
+On June 1, 2011 we sold our 50% interest in three A330 aircraft that had been part of one of the joint ventures.
+We have determined that the remaining joint venture is a special purpose entity in which we have control and we are the primary beneficiary.
 As such, we consolidate the financial results of this joint venture in our consolidated financial statements.